Yoga helps manage and regulate emotions

 Yoga releases emotional blockades and can create a positive impact on health

-It is taught in yoga that different emotions have specific attraction to particular organs.
+Yoga believes different emotions have specific attraction to particular organs.
 Excessive fear can damage kidneys.
-An excess of anger can damage liver.
-Too much hate damages the heart, while excess grief damages lungs.
+An excess of anger can damage liver, too much hate damages the heart, while excess grief damages lungs.
 Sympathy in overabundance damages spleen and sadness affects our brain.

 Yoga asana not only affect our muscles, joints, bone and organs, but our emotions too.
 While doing downward facing dog pose you may feel stretch in the shoulders, spine, hamstrings and Achilles tendon, but at the same time it decreases depression and anxiety.
 Even a simple asana such as cat-cow pose can reduce fear.
 Supine spinal twists are excellent for relieving back pain along with helping us in coping day-to-day stresses.